Writer. Filmmaker. Runner. Naturalist.

 After their father dies, two at-odds brothers must put aside their grief to face a dangerous drifter who shows up to collect one last debt.

-Official Selection, Tucumcari Film Festival
+Official Selection, Tucumcari & Black Hills Film Festivals

 Timber Island